Infisical/terraform-provider-infisical/docs/resources/project.md

 ### Required

 - `name` (String) The name of the project
-- `organization_id` (String) The ID of the organization to which the project belongs
+- `organization_slug` (String) The slug of the organization to which the project belongs
 - `slug` (String) The slug of the project

 ### Read-Only